 Each year we have the budget to add a little more, so the large meridian lights and drape lights were good to go.
 It just needed a change of coloured baubles, some white flashing stars & lights in the mix of warm white lights to add to the orange, gold & silver theme.

 I’m often asked whether maths is a requirement for display.
 Most definitely YES!
 When you look at the variety of trees, number of garlands, and different coloured baubles, scale up or down & remembering VAT, carriage, scissor lift hire, hotel expenses & labour too – a budget needs to be kept.
 And working at height, on boards so the lifts don’t crack the tiles and through the night, logistics is key too.
+INSTAGRAM

 The final switch of the building’s lights to orange, along with the flashing stars just hanging above really added the finishing touches the WOW! that I’d had in my mind from the very beginning.
-And of course I always teach students to shout about what they’ve done – so when I saw this lovely Instagram post from a total stranger I had all the thanks I needed.
+And of course I always teach students to shout about what they’ve done – so when I saw a lovely Instagram post from a total stranger I had all the thanks I needed.